 The thesis paper must be acid-neutral or acid-free, as designated on the package and contain at least 25% cotton.
 It may contain some post-consumer waste (pcw) recycled material.
 The following 20-lb watermark acid-neutral papers are examples of those that are acceptable.

 While the acid-neutral papers are also suggested for the second copy, a bond paper containing 25% rag (cotton content) is acceptable for the second copy.

-Recycled temporary covers and clips are available in a cabinet in the first floor stairwell of Hayden Library, near the circulation desk.
+Recycled temporary covers and clips are available in a cabinet in Lewis Music Library.
 See hours.

 Listing thesis readers is not a thesis requirement.
 If you would like to list thesis readers, you can do so on the acknowledgment page.